AndrewBrinker/drow/posts/2016-03-27-string-types-in-rust.md

----
-layout: post
-title: "String Types in Rust"
+title: String Types in Rust
 date: 2016-03-27 20:12:27 -0400
-comments: true
-categories:
-    - Rust
-    - Types
+tags: Rust, Types

 ---

 This seems to be a common issue, so let's talk about the different string types